How to Make a Terrarium

 - Start with a drainage layer.
 Spread a layer of pebbles or aquarium gravel in the bottom of the container.
 This provides good drainage, since your terrarium doesn't have drainage holes.

 - Add charcoal.
 Place a 1/2-inch (1.25 cm) layer of horticultural charcoal over the pebbles.
 Why charcoal?
 It prevents the soil from developing a sour odor.

 - Spread sphagnum moss.
 Soak the sphagnum moss in a bowl of water for a few minutes.
 Squeeze out excess water, then place the moss over the charcoal layer.
 This creates a barrier between the soil and the drainage layer, so that the soil doesn't seep down into the pebbles.
 Or if you prefer, you can use a sheet of landscape fabric, cut just a little smaller than your terrarium so that it doesn't show from the outside.

 - Top with mix.
 Pour potting mix into the container over the moss.
 Use a cup, ladle or funnel, depending on the size of the terrarium opening.
 Your plants need a depth of at least 2 in (5 cm) of potting mix.

 - Plant your plants.
 Use a spoon or stick to dig holes for planting.
 Set each plant so that the top of the rootball is level with the top of the soil.
 If you're using a deep container, or one with a small opening, you may need to use tongs to set plants in place.
 Gently tamp soil around each plant so that the roots are completely covered.

 - Design your landscape.
 Add interest to your mini-eco system by landscaping.
 Build small hills and valleys.
-Use pebbles to create a garden path.
+Use small pebbles to create a garden path.
 Add decorative rocks, miniature figurines or other accessories to give your terrarium the look you want.